alex-b1729/abstract-matching/README.md

 # NLP Abstract Matching
-Using Natural Language Processing (NLP) to match researchers with interesting papers.
+Use Natural Language Processing (NLP) to match researchers with interesting papers.

 ## Table of Contents
 * [Development Notes](#developement-notes)